NAMELESS-AOSP-OPENSOURCE/manifest/README.md

-# Nameless-AOSP #
+# Nameless-AOSP-Opensource #

 How to build Nameless-AOSP for your device - Tutorial
 ==============================================

-Downloading Nameless-AOSP Source Codes
+Downloading Nameless-AOSP-Opensource Source Codes
 -------------------------------

 To get started with the building process, you'll need to get familiar with [Git and Repo](http://source.android.com/source/using-repo.html).